Virginia vs. Wisconsin College Basketball Predictions & Picks - November 20

 Virginia vs. Wisconsin Predictions & Picks: Spread, Total - November 20

-Monday's contest that pits the Virginia Cavaliers (4-0) versus the Wisconsin Badgers (2-2) at Suncoast Credit Union Arena has a projected final score of 74-64 (based on our computer prediction) in favor of Virginia, who is the favorite in this matchup by our model.
-Tipoff is at 6:00 PM ET on November 20.
+Monday's game features the Virginia Cavaliers (4-0) and the Wisconsin Badgers (2-2) squaring off at Suncoast Credit Union Arena (on November 20) at 6:00 PM ET.
+This matchup, according to our computer prediction, will result in a 74-65 victory for Virginia.

-According to our computer prediction, Virginia projects to cover the 2.5-point spread in its matchup against Wisconsin.
-The over/under is listed at 124.5, and the two sides are projected to exceed it.
+Based on our computer prediction, Virginia should cover the point spread, which is listed at 2.5.
+The two sides are projected to exceed the 125.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!